ryjen/libcoda-db/README.md

 Documentation
 --------------

-The Doxygen html pages are available at [https://ryjen.github.io/db](https://ryjen.github.io/db)
+The complete API documentation is available at [https://ryjen.github.io/db](https://ryjen.github.io/db)

 View some [diagrams here](https://github.com/ryjen/db/wiki/Model).
 These need to be improved.